November 18, 2006

 Time Magazine Gets Caught Lying

 HonestReporting's latest communique entitled Time Magazine Gets Caught Lying contains the usual distortion and general dishonesty that permeate most of their communiques.
+It also includes a complete fabrication.

 This communique concerns a Time Magazine caption on a photo taken by Bruno Stevens during the recent war in Lebanon.
-HR states that Time's caption "Deliberately contradict[s] the photographer's account of events" and that Time accepted "the claims of a terrorist organization over that of its own photographer".
+HonestReporting states that Time's caption "Deliberately contradict[s] the photographer's account of events" and that Time accepted "the claims of a terrorist organization over that of its own photographer".

 Sounds serious.
 Let's start by looking at the captions.